Afghan Air Force (AAF)

 Advanced Training.
 The crews for the Special Mission Wing receive advanced training in the Mi-17 to include a lot of night flying under Night Vision Goggles (NVGs).
 Some of the advanced training is conducted by Counter Narco-Terrorism Global Support instructors most likely provided by Northrop Grumman.
 This training is conducted by air advisors and trainers to the Afghan Air Force.

 U.S. House of Representatives Votes to Withhold Training Funds.
-The House recently (July 2013) passed an amendment 6. to the 2013 Department of Defense appropriations bill to prevent funds being used by DoD to train Afghans on operating or maintaining Mi-17 helicopters.
+The House passed (July 2013) an amendment 6. to the 2013 Department of Defense appropriations bill to prevent funds being used by DoD to train Afghans on operating or maintaining Mi-17 helicopters.
 This was an amendment put forward by Rosa DeLauro (D-CT) to try and force DoD to purchase Sirkorsky Blackhawk helicopters for the Afghan Special Mission Wing.
 Of course, politics plays a big part in this - DeLauro represents the district that is the home of Sirkorsky Corporation in Connecticut.
 So, instead of providing funds for helicopters that are already bought she is punishing the Afghans (and U.S. taxpayers) by preventing the training that is needed to put the helicopters in the air.

 777th Joint Air Brigade.
 This specialized Afghan Air Force unit is tasked with supporting special operations forces of the ANA, ANP, and NDS in the conduct of night raids in Afghanistan.
 The brigade was established in 2012.
-7.
+7. The unit was later redesignated the 777th Special Mission Wing.
+Other sources refer to the unit as the 777th Squadron.

 RS HQs, Special Mission Wing, Trifold,